Frequently Asked Questions

 We are located in the Capitol Hill neighborhood of Seattle, near many of the major Seattle hospitals and medical centers.
 Our address is 1400 Broadway, Seattle, WA 98122 (MAP).
 Parking is available through street parking and several nearby public parking lots, all with differing fees.
 Cancer Pathways has one disabled parking spot available nearest to the ramp by our back door.
 There are also two spaces in the Diamond Lot next door, closest to our front porch, but you must pay the applicable parking lot fees.
 There are also two disabled spaces in the Diamond Lot.

-Yes, we have a Family Cancer Support Program that includes support groups for parents and kids, family activities, summer day-camps for kids touched by cancer, writing contests for middle and high school students, and a cancer education program for teens that takes place in high schools throughout the Puget Sound Region.
+Yes, we have a Family Cancer Support Program that includes support groups for parents and kids, summer day-camp for kids touched by cancer, a writing contest for middle and high school students, and our Family Social Worker is available to provide brief emotional counseling and resource referral for families.

 Yes, we are no longer able to use our old name, Gilda’s Club Seattle.
 However, our Executive Director, Board of Directors, staff and volunteers have remained the same.
 We will continue to offer our free programs for anyone in our community who has been touched by cancer — only our name has changed.
 Click here to read more about our name change.

 All donations to Cancer Pathways support local programming.
 We do not have a national organization that we send money to or that dictates what programs we offer.
 Currently, our local community includes the Puget Sound region, with some programming (Cancer Happens®, Cancer Unwrapped® Teen Writing Contest) expanding into other parts of the country.
 We have plans to expand further both inside and outside of Washington State.